Gemini 3.1 Pro Preview

 - Google AI Studio

-- Google Cloud Vertex AI deployment paths
+- Vertex AI deployment paths

 - Google Gemini API integrations that allow preview-model usage